garimakakkar/organization/README.md

 # Organization Hierarchy

-Organizartion Hierarchy is a project based on Ruby on Rails.
+Organization Hierarchy is a project based on Ruby on Rails.
 The key features of this project are -

 * An organization can have multiple users, but a user can strictly belong to one organization.